6Maxanator9/codes-/README.md

 # codes-
 Ay TEA gang better jump on this.

+#going through the tutorial

+Hey I'm Max, Just going through the tutorial.